ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Qt Quick Demo - Photo Viewer.rst

 which the model is populated.
 The ``onBackClicked`` signal handler is used to remove the album.

-In Tag.qml, we use a `Flipable </sdk/apps/qml/QtQuick/Flipable/>`__ type with custom properties and signals to create the labels:
+In Tag.qml, we use a :ref:`Flipable <sdk_qtquick_flipable>` type with
+custom properties and signals to create the labels:

 .. code:: qml